Understanding the Governor’s Health Coverage Expansion Plans: A Reading List

 Helping People Afford to Buy Health Coverage

-The Affordable Care Act greatly improved access to affordable, comprehensive coverage through the individual market, providing subsidies for many low- and moderate-income Californians to buy insurance through Covered California.
+The Affordable Care Act greatly improved access to affordable, comprehensive coverage through the individual market, providing subsidies for many Californians with low or moderate incomes to buy insurance through Covered California.
 Nonetheless, among those eligible for Covered California who remain uninsured, affordability is the top reason cited for failing to enroll.

 A 2018 UC Berkeley Labor Center paper takes a deeper dive into the challenges Californians face affording coverage on the individual market and explores why many forgo coverage despite the availability of subsidies to help with premiums and out-of-pocket expenses.